-In a large mixing bowl combine the flour, granulated sugar, baking powder, and salt.
-Add in the cold, cubed butter and use your hands or a pastry cutter to cut in the butter until pea sized amounts of butter remain.
+In a large bowl, combine the flour, sugar, baking powder, and salt.
+Add the cold, cubed butter and use your hands or a pastry cutter to cut in the butter until pea sized pieces remain.

 2 ½ cups (300g) all purpose flour, 1/2 cup (99g) granulated sugar, 1 Tbsp baking powder, 1/2 tsp salt, 1/2 cup (113g) cold unsalted butter

-Create a well in the center of the flour mixture.
-Add the buttermilk, vanilla extract, and egg.
-Use a spatula to gently combine until the dough is thick and sticky.
-Gently stir in the blueberries.
+Create a well in the center.
+Add the buttermilk, egg and vanilla extract.
+Use a spatula to gently combine until the dough comes together thick and sticky.

 Lamination (folding the dough to create flaky layers!): Fold the dough in half, press it down slightly, then turn the dough 90 degrees and fold in half again.
 Repeat this folding and turning process 4-5 times.

-Shape the dough into a 8-10 inch disc that is about 1.5 to 2 inches tall.
-Refrigerate the scone in a disc for 5-10 minutes.
+Shape the dough into an 8 to 10 inch disc, about 1.5 to 2 inches tall.
+Press the remaining blueberries in any bare spots.
+Chill in the fridge for 10 minutes.

+Space the scones 2 to 3 inches apart on a parchment or silicone lined baking sheet.
 Freeze the scones for 30 minutes.
-The last 5 minutes, preheat the oven to 400º F.
+In the last 5 minutes, preheat your oven to 400°F.

-Brush the tops of the scones with egg wash (1 large egg + 1 Tbsp water), buttermilk or heavy cream.
-Add coarse sanding sugar if desired.
+After freezing, brush the tops with egg wash (1 egg plus 1 tablespoon water) or buttermilk.
+Add coarse sanding sugar if you want some sparkle.

 Video